 Madrid is an absolute paradise for art lovers–something that comes to culmination along the Paseo del Prado.
 The world-famous Golden Triangle of Art consists of three of Europe’s most historic museums, the Prado Museum, the Reina Sofía Museum, and the Thyssen-Bornemisza Museum, all within walking distance from one another.
 No matter your preference for art, the prestigious area has something to suit your taste.
 Rivalling the likes of the Louvre in Paris and the National Gallery in London, the Prado is Spain’s national museum that boasts one of the most impressive collections of European art from before the 20th century.
 On the other hand, both the Reina Sofía and the Thyssen-Bornemisza offer visitors an unforgettable collection of modern and contemporary artwork.

 Traditional Spanish cooking is deceptively simple with high-quality recipes that have been passed down through generations.
 Taking advantage of the numerous cultural influences and nearby landscapes, the best way to experience the gastronomic breadth of foods is over tapas–small portions of local cuisine.
-It doesn’t matter where you find yourself in the country, going for tapas is as much a social experience as it is a culinary one.
 These sophisticated plates are meant to be combined and shared among several people.
 Rich in flavor and variety, these delicious bites are all about enjoying the small pleasures with friends and family.
 In certain regions in southern Spain, restaurants and bars even provide a free plate of tapas when you order a beer.
+It doesn’t matter where you find yourself in the country, tapas and sangria bars are the best places in Barcelona for people watching.

-Considering the vast natural and architectural diversity present, it makes sense that the masterminds behind the Game of Thrones series chose to film several scenes in Spain.
+Considering the vast natural and architectural diversity, it makes sense that the masterminds behind the Game of Thrones series chose to film several scenes in Spain.
 In Girona’s Old Town, the cobbled streets and uphill steps leading up to the imposing cathedral were transformed into the Free City of Essos.
-Beyond the collection of medieval buildings, the binge-worthy series also took advantage of remote landscapes, such as the dramatic isle of Gaztelugatxe in Basque Country, which was used as the ancestral home for Daenerys targaryen’s Dragonstone.
+Beyond the collection of medieval buildings, Game of Thrones took advantage of remote landscapes, such as the dramatic isle of Gaztelugatxe in Basque Country, which was used as the ancestral home for Daenerys targaryen’s Dragonstone.
 Elsewhere, the desert-like badlands of Bardenas Reales Natural Park in the Navarre region were used for scenes in the Dothraki Sea, the home of the Khalasars, the horse-riding warriors who roamed the land in huge packs.
+Follow the show through your own Game of Thrones tour in Spain.

 Situated at the end of a former riverbed, La Ciudad de Artes y Ciencias is the massive scientific and cultural complex that no trip to Valencia is complete without.
 Designed by local architect Santiago Calatrava, it’s easy to spend hours marveling over the ultra-modern architecture that consists of an opera house, aquarium, science museum, and 3D cinema.
 The awe-inspiring city within a city and its futuristic buildings were voted by the Spanish public as one of the 12 Treasures of Spain, making it the perfect place to appreciate great design and partake in some family-friendly learning.

-Making for a weekend tradition like no other, the happiest hour in Catalonia involves sipping on vermouth, a traditional local drink, and feasting on a few delectable bites.
-Besides being a quintessential ingredient in any well-stocked bar, vermouth is also served as a standalone beverage in Spain’s northeastern region.
+Making for a weekend tradition like no other, happy hour in Barcelona involves sipping on vermouth, a traditional local drink, and feasting on a few delectable bites.
+Besides being a quintessential ingredient in any well-stocked bar, vermouth in Barcelona is also served as a standalone beverage.
 The bittersweet charms of vermouth are combined with herbs and spices, chilled with ice cubes, seltzer, and garnished with fruit.
 From the hippest neighborhoods in Barcelona to the most remote corners of Catalonia, you’ll find locals of all ages sipping on this elegant aperitif before indulging in a weekend lunch.

 If you could only visit one attraction in all of Spain, the Alhambra would have a pretty compelling case.
 Dating back to the 14th century, this breathtaking palace and fortress complex showcases the extravagant Moorish architecture of the Nasrid Dynasty–an essential chapter of Spain’s complicated history.
 Between the royal residences, military barracks, and brimming nature, it’s easy to get lost in everything that the Alhambra offers.
 Perched upon a hill that towers over the city, this site has heart-stopping views of Granada and the Andalusian countryside set against the brooding Sierra Nevada mountain range.
 Be sure to also check out the Generalife Gardens for an amazing display of manicured gardens with long flowing water channels that make for a scenic walk.